 of your course grade depends on lab participation, you must go to

 your assigned section to get lab credit.
-See Lab sections and Course Assistants for details.
+See Lab Sections and Course Assistants for details.

 There is no required textbook.
 We will provide lecture slides and draft lecture notes as needed.
 We will additionally assign some readings from the book "Blown To Bits: Your Life, Liberty, and Happiness after the Digital Explosion" by Hal Abelson, Ken Ledeen, and Harry Lewis.
 Publisher: Addison-Wesley, 2008 (ISBN: 978-0137135592).
-This book is available FOR FREE from http://www.bitsbook.com/.
+This book is available for free from http://www.bitsbook.com/.
 You can buy a hardcopy of this book if you wish from any major bookseller.

 - Explorations in Computing: An Introduction to Computer Science

 - Introduction to Computation and Programming Using Python by John V. Guttag.
 Spring 2013 edition.
 Publisher MIT Press.
-This book is available as an ebook (ISBN: 9780262312196) and as paperback (ISBN: 9780262519632).
+This book is available as an e-book (ISBN: 9780262312196) and as paperback (ISBN: 9780262519632).

 All assignments must be handed in on time (unless you are given instructions otherwise).
-Late or missing work will receive a 0.
+Late or missing work will receive zero credit.
 The reason this is done is so that we can get feedback to you as quickly as possible so you can learn from your mistakes and prepare for the exams.
 Additionally, it allows us to post a sample solution as soon as possible for the benefit of all students.
 We will drop 1 written assignment and 1 programming assignment with the lowest grade (except where noted).
 You are required to provide documentation if you could not submit an assignment due to a legitimate reason (e.g. major illness, death in immediate family, university-sanctioned event with verification from advisor/coach, etc.).
 You must take all exams (written and lab exams) at the times they are given.
-NO MAKEUPS FOR EXAMS will be allowed except for acceptable documented circumstances such as the ones listed above.
+There will be NO MAKEUPS FOR EXAMS allowed except for acceptable documented circumstances such as the ones listed above.